Retailer Policy Manual

 Section 2.1 BCLC Lottery Retailer Database

-BCLC maintains a Lottery Retailer database to record who is selling lottery products and operating lottery equipment to better identify Lottery Retailers claiming lottery prizes or otherwise maintain the integrity of the lottery system.
-This database is stored and accessed in accordance with the applicable privacy laws.
+BCLC maintains a Lottery Retailer Database to identify Lottery Site Employees claiming lottery prizes or otherwise maintain the integrity of the lottery system.
+The Lottery Retailer Database is stored and accessed in accordance with the applicable privacy laws.

-Lottery Retailer personnel who have managerial responsibility at a lottery retail location are responsible for providing the names of all new Lottery Retailers within 30 days of the employee’s start date.
-Any change in employment status of a Lottery Retailer must be reported to BCLC, within 30 days of the status change, by Lottery Retailer personnel who have managerial responsibility at the lottery retail location.
+Site Managers are responsible for providing the names of all new Lottery Site Employees within 30 days of the employee’s start date.
+Any change in employment status of a Lottery Site Employee must be reported to BCLC, within 30 days of the status change, by the Site Manager.
 Employment status changes include:

-• Resignation or dismissal from work at that location;
+• Resignation or dismissal from work at that Site;

-• Transfer to a different role where he/she will no longer handle BCLC lottery products;
+• Transfer to a different role where they will no longer handle BCLC lottery products;

-• Transfer to a different retail location or branch; and
+• Transfer to a different Site or branch; and

 • Leave of absence for more than one year.